lucasdelimanogueira/ml-pipeline-wine-club-prediction/README.md

-# ml-wine-club-prediction
-Machine learning pipeline to predict whether customers will subscribe to a wine club based on their first order

 # Wine Club Subscription Prediction Pipeline

 This repository contains a machine learning pipeline to predict whether customers will subscribe to a wine club based on their first order.